ehhov/thicc/README.md

 `username.face.icon`.
 Another place for them is `/var/lib/AccountsService/`, I don't know why.

-To define a faces directory manually, include the following to a `/etc/sddm.conf.d/` file
+To define a faces directory manually, include the following to the `/etc/sddm.conf.d/` file
 ```
 [Theme]
 FacesDir=/path